-(e) Does not have decision making authority over the Resources for which the Entity provides agency services;
+(e) Does not have decision making authority over the Resources for which the Entity provides agency services; and

 (f) Maintains a 24-hour, seven-day-per-week support contact with qualified personnel to support and resolve any data or communication issues with ERCOT.
-This requirement applies to QSE Level 2, 3, and 4 as defined in Section 2.1, Definitions; and

-(g) Maintains a scheduling center for the hours of 0900 to 1700 CPT on Business Days with qualified personnel to support and resolve any data or communication issues with ERCOT.
-This requirement applies to QSE Level 1, as defined in Section 2.1.

 (3) A registered Data Agent-Only QSE may only be appointed to act as the authorized agent of a QSE that meets all requirements of Section 16.2.1 for the limited purpose of exchanging or communicating certain types of data with ERCOT provided that a QSE Agency Agreement making such appointment has been properly executed by the parties and accepted by ERCOT.
 If a Data Agent-Only QSE is appointed as such an agent, it shall perform its agency services in accordance with the terms of the QSE Agency Agreement and the requirements for WAN Participants under the Nodal Operating Guide Section 7, Telemetry and Communication.
-Once a Data Agent-Only QSE has been designated as an agent as provided herein, it will be authorized to act on behalf of the designating QSE and the Market Participant represented by the designating QSE.

 (4) A Data Agent-Only QSE shall comply with the obligations applicable to QSEs under this Section 16, Registration and Qualification of Market Participants, but is exempt from the following requirements: